cardano-scaling/hydra/docs/monthly/2023-01-monthly.md

   + **Next steps:**
     - Build a basic Hydra Head explorer to measure adoption
     - Benchmark off-chain performance (of a selected scenario)
-    - Demonstrate Hydra for Payments to potential users
+    - Demonstrate Hydra for payments to potential users
-    - Support Hydra for Voting project
+    - Support Hydra for voting project
-    - Hydra for Auctions project exploring a delegated voucher auction
+    - Hydra for auctions project exploring a delegated voucher auction

 - **Sustainable open-source-development**
   + **Why?** The team wants to scale Cardano in the long run.
 Hence this project